you graduated, now what...?

 Starting in 2014, The formal NERT Communication Team (NCT) training will include all of the courses below (NCT 101-601).
 Complete the courses to be recognized as an official volunteer on the NERT Communications Team.
 Equivalent credit for certain courses may be awarded on a case by case basis.

 You got your amateur (ham) radio license, now what?
 Introductory class designed for both newly licensed operators and those planning to get licensed to learn the rules of HAM communication, equipment options, and an overview of emergency messaging at this one day training.
 No HAM license required.
 All NERT Grads Welcome!
 Any HAM operators wanting disaster communication instruction are welcome after lunch.

 - Procedures and protocols

 - Emergency messaging

 - Staging area protocols

 "Dials and buttons and squelch, oh my!"
-These workshops offer hands-on practice with "Elmers" for HAM operators that have training but need more experience.
-You must have a license, have completed HCT101 or have approval to take this class.
+These workshops offer hands-on help for your radio with programming, changing frequencies, setting tones etc. J-pole?
+We'll cover that, mag-mounts and more.
+For HAM operators that have a license but need more experience.
+You must have completed NCT101 or have approval to take this class.